jerryjappinen/Servant/sites/servant/documentation/backend/servant-objects.md

 		return $this->get('main');
 	}

 As you can see, the actual property name is prefixed, but the getter is not.
 This is a Servant convention.
-The custom getter will return the property's value via `get()`, which looks like this:
+The custom getter will return the property's value via a generic getter.

+### Generic getters

+All properties in a Servant object are accessed via different kinds of custom getters that call different kinds of generic getters.
+These methods are fairly powerful, and include magic that improve code usability.

+#### `get()`

 ##### backend/classes/object.php
 	// Generic getter with traversing options